magarena/magarena/release/README.txt

-    add effect '<player> lose the game.' and '<player> win the game.' add effect '<player> takens <amount> extra turns.' add effect 'Destroy <permanent> at the beginning of the next end step.' add condition 'SN was kicked'
+    add effect '<player> lose the game.' and '<player> win the game.' add effect '<player> takens <amount> extra turns.' add effect 'Destroy <permanent> at the beginning of the next end step.' add effect '<permanent> attacks this turn if able.' add condition 'SN was kicked'
     support ability 'Whenever SN becomes target of RN, <effect>' support effect '<player>'s life total becomes <number>.' support effect '<source> deals <amount> damage to <permanents>.
-If a creature dealt damage this way would die this turn, exilt it instead.' support effect '<players> can't cast spells this turn.'
-    Add new DownloadImagesScreen with related components and updates Remove images directory setting from PreferencesDialog - now set via download dialog. add effect 'prevent all combat damage that would be dealt to and dealt by <permanent> this turn.'
+If a creature dealt damage this way would die this turn, exilt it instead.' support effect '<players> can't cast spells this turn.' allow amount in card script effect to be X for {X} spells Add new DownloadImagesScreen with related components and updates Remove images directory setting from PreferencesDialog - now set via download dialog. add effect 'prevent all combat damage that would be dealt to and dealt by <permanent> this turn.'